NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/page/mental-health-first-aid)

 **Description:**
- Mental Health First Aid (MHFA) is a skills-based training administered by the National Council for Mental Wellbeing.
-It teaches county employees how to recognize, understand, and respond to signs of mental health or substance use challenges among colleagues, friends, and the public.
+Mental Health First Aid is a skills-based training administered by the National Council for Mental Wellbeing.
+It teaches county employees how to recognize, understand and respond to signs of mental health or substance use challenges among colleagues, friends and the public.
 The program helps build supportive workplace environments and improves overall staff resilience

 ---